alisa-uthi/My-OnePieces/README.md

 # README

-This is only a back-end system for practicing ruby on rails
+This is only an API for practicing ruby on rails.